xor2003/masm2c/README.md

 flags: Carry, Zero, Sign are supported for most of x86 instructions.
 - Segment memory model and 16bit offsets.
 - Some BIOS/DOS Int 10h, 21h interrupts are supported.
-(Maybe I will reuse DOSBOX implementations in future) Also DOS memory manager and stack.
+(Maybe I will reuse DOSBOX implementations in future) Also DOS memory manager and stack emulated
 - CGA text mode is supported using Curses (PDcurses or NCurses).
 - VGA 320x200x256 support (partial)
+- structures support
+- parser based on Masm EBNF
+- segment merging as Masm do during linking

 3rd-party code used from: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 instructions test suit, FreeDOS memory manager.